MarcFinns/AtmoScan/README.md

 Instructable can be found [HERE](https://www.instructables.com/id/AtmoScan/).
 See it in action in this [VIDEO](https://www.youtube.com/watch?v=iyFuKU8ZcuA).

+**FOR THOSE WHO MIGHT BE INTERESTED, I HAVE AVAILABLE:

+- 2 LASER CUT ENCLOSURES

+- 1 FULLY ASSEMBLED BOARD INCLUDING ALL CONNECTORS (WITH 2.0 MODS, TESTED)**

 **What's new**

 * Some small hardware changes improve the design, including the ability to **turn off itself from software**, remediating one of the biggest drawbacks of the design - how to handle low battery.